-- 1. Possessing, using, distributing, purchasing, selling or offering alcohol, tobacco, e-cigarettes, vapes, drugs, look-a-likes, or paraphernalia on school property. - 2.
-Possession/use/distributes/purchases or sells an explosive, firearm, knife or any other object that can reasonably be considered a weapon, including look-a-likes. - 3.
+- Possessing, using, consumption, distribution, purchase, selling or offering alcohol, tobacco, e-cigarettes, vapes, drugs, look-a-likes, or paraphernalia or being under the influence of alcohol or drugs on school property.
+"Drugs", include, but are not limited to, prescription and over-the-counter medicine whether legal or illegal, narcotics, marijuana, inhalants, or consumables, chemicals & plants, mood altering substances, and any look-alike substances.
+Any substance inhaled, injected, smoked, consumed, ingested or absorbed with the intention of causing a physiological or psychological change in the body, including without limitation, pure caffeine in tablet or powder form. - 2.
+Possession, use, distributes, purchases or sells an explosive, firearm, knife or any other object that can reasonably be considered a weapon, including look-a-likes. - 3.
 Causing or attempting to cause serious bodily injury to another student or staff. - 4.
 Creating or organizing activities, groups, etc. that promote racism. - 5.
 Fighting, which includes the throwing of punches or kicking or tripping someone with the intent to injure.